eclipse-pass/pass-core/pass-core-policy-service/API.md

 ```

-Repositories contained within each of the above lists are JSON objects containing the following fields:
+Repositories contained in the above list are JSON objects containing the following fields:

 * `url`: the URL to the repository resource in Fedora
 * `selected`: optional field.
 Specifies if the repository should be selected by default in the UI or not.